 On April 13, 2010 the State of Utah Radiation Control Board voted to impose a moratorium on the disposal of concentrated (defined as >5%) depleted uranium (DU) at EnergySolutions' Clive, Facility.
-Under the moratorium limits, DU manifested isotopically (U-234, U-235, U-238) cannot have a U-238 concentration exceeding 16,500 pCi/g.
-Waste manifested as DU (without listing U isotopes) cannot exceed 18,000 pCi/g.
-Generators are encouraged to manifest only enriched uranium shipments isotopically.
+Waste containing depleted uranium cannot be manifested greater than 18,000 pCi/g.
+Generators are encouraged to manifest depleted uranium as "U-Dep", natural uranium as "U-Nat" and only enriched uranium shipments isotopically.
 Compliance with moratorium limits will be evaluated on a manifested container basis.
 The moratorium does not apply to waste manifested as natural uranium (U-Nat) or Special Nuclear Material with U-235 exceeding 0.711 weight percent.

-This moratorium is effective for any waste received after May 26, 2010 and will remain in effect until the Utah DRC approves a DU-specific Performance Assessment.
+This moratorium is effective for any waste received after May 26, 2010 and will remain in effect until the Utah DWMRC approves a DU-specific Performance Assessment.
 Generators with existing waste profile depleted uranium concentrations exceeding the moratorium limits will be contacted and requested to reduce the allowable DU concentrations to be compliant with activities specified above.